The History of Multi-Return in Ren-C

 So I seem to have talked myself out of it because it would cost an extra slot for each variable, and people might not remember to check the state and lose it.

-But that was wrong thinking...it's much, much better and worth it.
+But it was much better.
 Things quickly got more comprehensible in UPARSE (it was a large diff, so linking directly to it doesn't seem to work):

 Inefficient first-cut at multi-return proxying · metaeducation/ren-c@3b0d9ba · GitHub